-176. The Minister may, by notification in the Gazette, appoint such officers as he may think fit for the purposes of this Part and may by that notification confer upon those officers all or any of the powers conferred and duties imposed upon the Director-General by this Part.
-[Act 30 of 2019 wef 01/07/2020]
+176. The Minister may, by notification in the Gazette, appoint such officers as the Minister thinks fit for the purposes of this Part and may by that notification confer upon those officers all or any of the powers conferred and duties imposed upon the Director-General by this Part.